joseferben/pillowboard/README.md

 # dashboard

 This is a **zero** configuration data driven dashboard.
 Stop wasting your time setting up other dashboards, start throwing your data at this one!
-The dashboard tries to make sense of your data and it tries to figure how to visualize and present it.
+The dashboard tries to make sense of your data and present it in a sensible way.

 ![Screenshot](doc/screenshot.png?raw=true "Screenshot")